janzaremski/protractor-har-reporter/README.md

 }
 ```

+## Additional info

-HAR files will be saved in the `harfiles` subdir of `resultsDir`.
+* HAR files will be saved in the `harfiles` subdir of `resultsDir`

-HAR files collection works only on chrome browser with enabled performance logging.
+* HAR files collection works only on chrome browser with enabled performance logging
+* One HAR file is generated for one spec file, file name corresponds to spec name (describe statement)